digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

    a per domain property and this cannot be properly exposed on the respective ledger API endpoint.

 Checking that the `record time` is within the required bounds is done by the validating participants and is visible to everyone.
-The sequencer does not know what was timestamped and therefore doesn't perform this validation.
+The sequencer does not know the `ledger time` and therefore cannot perform this validation.

 Therefore, a submitting participant cannot control the output of a transaction depending on `record time`,